kernelkit/infix/doc/wifi.md

 ssid4                                   40        excellent
 ```

-In the CLI, signal strength is reported as: excellent, good, fair, or
+In the CLI, signal strength is reported as: excellent, good, poor or
-poor.
+bad.
 For precise values, use NETCONF or RESTCONF, where the RSSI (in
 dBm) is available in the operational datastore.

 Configure your Wi-Fi secret in the keystore, it should be between 8